leomariga/Simulink-Arduino-Serial/README.md

 FLOATUNION_t myValue;
 ```

-When you need to attribute a value for your `float`, you simply call:
+To attribute a value for your `float`, you simply call:

 ```c++
 myValue.number = 1.2;